Casepin

 Murder of Laree Slack

 Laree A. Slack (July 4, 1989 – November 11, 2001) was a 12-year-old child abuse victim who died in the South Side of Chicago, Illinois, United States.
-According to Wikipedia's account of the case, she died after receiving what was described as a "Biblical whipping" using "an inch-thick section of rubberized electrical cable filled with strands of wire."
+She died after receiving what was described as a "Biblical whipping" using "an inch-thick section of rubberized electrical cable filled with strands of wire."
 She was struck with this implement repeatedly and died from internal bleeding several hours later.

 The case was later referenced in the 2005 edition of the textbook "Delinquency in Society" as an illustration supporting the argument that an "intact two-parent family" with strong religious values is less important than having a "loving family" in preventing violence toward children.